jackhogan/personal-site/content/about.md

 ## Work

 Following my PhD, I joined [Agemo](https://www.agemo.ai) as founding AI Research Scientist.
 My work there covered research, model training and applied engineering.
 I led LLM training initiatives, building synthetic data generation pipelines, designing evaluation suites, and scaling SFT and RLHF experiments all the way from LoRA fine-tuning on local hardware to distributed training across 64x H100 GPU clusters.
 I spearheaded a research project on the ARC-AGI challenge, developing a multi-stage pipeline that successfully generated solutions to 85% of training tasks using Claude.
 This work caught the attention of François Chollet, who joined as scientific advisor after we open-sourced our approach.
-I was also responsible for agent design for Agemo's core product, CodeWords, a platform for automated software generation.
+I was also responsible for agent design in Agemo's core product, CodeWords, a platform for automated software generation.
 I worked on tool design, architecture, orchestration, context engineering, tracing and evals.

 ## Outside Work